 ICRR Certified: In 2016 Continental Chimney developed a membership training course and organization called I.C.R.R.
 Industrial Chimney Rescue And Rigging.
 I.C.R.R. was established because there was a need for a safety organization that addressed the specific problems on industrial chimneys.
 Organizations such as SPRAT are not qualified to preform safe operations on industrial chimneys in the way ICRR is, they are not trained to be “site specific”.
 In order to join members must be employed by an industrial chimney repair company for over 10 years and have at least 5 years consecutive experience preforming chimney work and rigging.
 Listed Members agree to abide by a code for safe industrial chimney rigging and agree not to work with others who will not follow after the same code.
 The basic code rules dictate the following:

-- Know how and when to stop work regularly for safety evaluations.
+- Know how and when to stop work regularly for safety evaluations and to prevent accidets.

 - Have a working knowledge of how to rig on chimneys to be always tied off at all times in such a way so as not to be able to fall into a chimney.
 [Being tied in at all times means the job will appear to go slower, but in reality, the job goes faster.
 Once there is an accident no work can take place and the direction the job takes is reverse.
 Everything must be reevaluated before work can start again.]